spences10/scottspence.me/copy/uses.md

 # Uses

-date: 2019-09-07
+updated date: 2019-12-07

 This page details all the equipment and tools I use on a daily basis.

-For home, I use Ubuntu 19.04 in place of Windows now.
+For home, I use Ubuntu 19.10 in place of Windows now.
 Windows is still a good platform for web development and if you are a Windows user you can see how to use Windows Subsystem Linux for web development in [this guide], I also made a video for setting up [Ubuntu for web development].

-## Home

-### Desk
+## At home: Desk

 - My computer is an ASUS Transformer Pro T304UA